mattiasgrenfeldt/bachelors-thesis-http-request-smuggling/README.md

 # Bachelor's thesis on HTTP Request Smuggling

 During the spring of 2021, we (Mattias Grenfeldt and Asta Olofsson) wrote our bachelor's thesis in Computer Science at KTH Royal Institute of Technology in Sweden.
 We studied HTTP Request Smuggling.
+The thesis can be found [here](https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-302371).

 Once all issues found have been fixed by the affected vendors, we will publish here the code used for the test harness, the test requests and which systems are which in the anonymized report.

+## IEEE EDOC 2021 paper

+The bachelor's thesis was later rewritten into a conference paper with the help of Viktor Engström, and Robert Lagerström.
+The paper was submitted to [IEEE EDOC 2021](https://ieee-edoc.org/2021/) and got accepted.